CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

         to: lastUpdated
 ````

+*Note: The full DSL file from the POC can be found here: [POC mapping.yaml](https://github.com/CMSgov/beneficiary-fhir-data/blob/brianburton/dcgeo-186-entities-dsl/apps/bfd-model/bfd-model-rda/mapping.yaml)*

 This example illustrates some of the advantages of using a declarative file:

 - Standard conventions can be supported as defaults.
 For example:
   - The `to` only needs to be defined if it differs from the `from`.
 Generally columns are named directly based on the RDA API field but not always.
   - A `javaType` only needs to be defined if it differs from the default for the column's data type.
   - A `transformer` only needs to be defined if it differs from the default for the column's data type.